 Duke Alumni Association (DAA)

 On campus, the DAA leads major events each year such as homecoming and reunions.
 Through its regional networks, the DAA makes it easy for all members of the Duke family to connect and engage in their own part of the world.
 Become a Duke leader by joining your regional network as a medicine representative.
 Join the Duke Women’s Forum program by serving on the Steering Committee.
 Participate in the unique and successful Duke Alums Engage civic engagement program in your area.
-Contact Grace Taylor for more information about DAA regional leadership opportunities.
+Contact Brie Russell for more information about DAA regional leadership opportunities.

 Duke DPT Alumni Affairs Committee